Work-from-home tips for breastfeeding moms

 Lean on your support network

 As a new work-from-home parent, remember: You don’t have to do it all, and you don’t have to do it alone.
-If working from home feels isolating, be sure to stay connected to others, especially those who support your commitment to breastfeeding.
+If working from home feels isolating to you, be sure to stay connected to others, especially those who support your commitment to breastfeeding.
 Other parent friends will have even more advice and tips for achieving work-life balance with a baby.
-Finally, if you feel comfortable doing so, consider childcare that fits with your WFH lifestyle, such as daycare or in-home help for a few hours a day or more.
-If your partner is also at home, pumping can help you share parenting duties—if you build up a stash of breast milk, your partner can take over some of the feeding sessions.
+Finally, if you feel comfortable doing so and have the means to, consider childcare that fits with your WFH lifestyle, such as daycare or in-home help for a few hours a day or more.
+If your partner is also at home, pumping can help you share parenting duties — consult your IBCLC to help you determine the best method for your family.
+For instance, if you build up a stash of breast milk, your partner can take over some of the feeding sessions.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.